lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 ## Builder stack

 This is a web stack by builders for builders.
 I've been to ElixirConf.
-It is dominated by people who use the language and framework to get stuff done.
+It is dominated by people who use the language and frameworks to get stuff done.

 Erlang is an industry language not an academic one.
 Ruby has always been a tool for creation.
 Elixir is a synthesis of those cultures and the software they built.